SS Arezzo: History

 At the end of the 2009–10 Lega Pro Prima Divisione season the club, due to financial problems, were unable to enroll to the next season tournament.
 A new club with the Associazione Sportiva Dilettantistica Atletico Arezzo denomination was entered in Serie D.

 In November 2010 the club was acquired by a consortium of Rome-based entrepreneurs (including popular actor Luca Zingaretti) for a sum of €400,000; the new owners immediately made a number of changes, appointing former Cagliari player Maurizio Coppola as head coach and former Serie A star Abel Balbo as assistant coach and technical area coordinator.

 On 1 July 2012 the club was renamed Unione Sportiva Arezzo with Balbo as new head coach, replaced since 30 October 2012 by Michele Bacis.

-On 9 January 2013 Mauro Ferretti, an enreprenuer from Rome, bought the club.
+On 9 January 2013 Mauro Ferretti, an entrepreneur from Rome, bought the club.
 A few weeks later, on 28 January, Federico Nofri replaced Bacis as coach.

 For the 2013–14 season, Davide Mezzanotti was appointed as new coach.
 After the club ended in third place, Ezio Capuano was named new head coach; later in September 2014, Arezzo was readmitted to Lega Pro to fill a vacancy.
 Under Capuano's tenure (which lasted until April 2016), the club safely escaped relegation on both seasons.
 For the 2016–17 season, the club came with a new head coach, Stefano Sottili, and a number of major signings such as former Serie A player Davide Moscardelli.

+On 26 April 2026, Arezzo secure promotion to Serie B from next season after defeat Torres 3–1 and return to second tier after 19 years absence.